Contributing to LittlevGL

 Do you have some free time to spend with programming?
 Are you working on an Embedded GUI project with LittlevGL?
 See how can you help to improve the graphics library!

-There are many different possibilities to join the community.
+There are many ways to join the community.
 If you have some time to work with us I’m sure you will find something that fits you!
 You can:

 - report and/or fix bugs